jonbrunette/EcoFirstShopping/README.md

 ## Team

 We are group of enthusiasts who want to help support and encourage environmental awareness using our technical competancies .
 Our passion is Earth friendliness, green living, and the conservation of critical resources like water and energy.
 We are geographically dispersed, met each other (via zoom) during project initiation and have ever since been dedicated to this project.
-All of our interactions were via zoom calls and over the course of the past three months we have shared and learnt alot from each other and are looking forward to buildiong onto this solution and enhancing it in future.
+All of our interactions were via zoom calls and over the course of the past three months we have shared and learnt alot from each other and are looking forward to building onto this solution and enhancing it in future.

 Jonathan Brunette